-If you’re thinking of a career change and the idea of driving an HGV appeals to you, then this guide is for you.
-The internet can be a minefield when searching for advice on this subject, therefore it can be hard to know who to trust when looking to get your HGV licence.
-We pride ourselves on being the best source of information on this subject, because we are completely impartial and exist only to help you get the right training and advice.
+If you’re thinking of a career change in 2023 and the idea of driving an HGV appeals to you, then this guide is for you.
+The internet can be a minefield when searching for advice on this subject, therefore it can be hard to know who to trust when looking to get an HGV licence.
+We pride ourselves on being the best source of information on this subject because we are completely impartial and exist only to help you get the right training and advice.

 In this guide

-To gain your Category C HGV licence which will enable you to start a career as a lorry driver, you must follow these steps:
+To gain a Category C HGV licence which will enable you to start a career as a lorry driver, you must follow these steps:

 - Complete a driver medical assessment